 overview

-• Christine Fox, PhD, is Professor of Research and Measurement, specializing in developing measures of perception for high-stakes decision-making across a variety of academic and corporate settings.
-Dr. Fox is co-author of one of the leading books on the Rasch measurement model, which has filled a much-needed gap in the literature, and one that was necessary for bringing a powerful measurement tool to a variety of disciplines.
-With the publication of this text, which has been cited over 7500 times across multiple disciplines (education, health, rehabilitation, psychology, medicine), the powerful diagnostics and stability of this model have revolutionized the way in which quantitative inferences can be made from perception data.
+• Christine Fox, PhD is Professor of Research and Measurement, specializing in developing measures of perception for high-stakes decision-making across a variety of academic and business settings.
+Dr. Fox is best known for co-authoring of one of the leading books on applied measurement.
+The widespread and continuous references of her text across multiple disciplines (education, health, rehabilitation, psychology, medicine), is a testament to the ways in which measurement has revolutionized the way in which quantitative inferences can be made from perception data.
+Her book has recently been recognized as one of the most influential works in the field of Rasch measurement.

 Because perception data are often used to influence policy decisions and drive high-stakes decision-making, the nature of the work involves mixed-methods, where not only rigorous statistical diagnostics are used to evaluate the validity of the inferences, but also a deep involvement with content experts who help match the statistical evidence with the qualitative interpretation.
 By combining various methodological approaches to aid in defining and operationalizing perception constructs, she helps provide evidence to determine the extent to which quantification of perceptions is justifiable, and when the evidence is sufficient, the strength and types of inferences that can be made to further theory and practice.
 This includes help aligning construct definition, data coding, and analysis that will aid researchers and practitioners in extracting maximum meaning to make evidence-based decisions.